ecsyjs/ecsy/docs/manual/Architecture.md

 ```

 ## Components
-A `Component` ([API Reference](/api/classes/component)) is an object that can store data but should have not behaviour (As that should be handled on systems).
+A `Component` ([API Reference](/api/classes/component)) is an object that can store data but should have not behaviour (As that should be handled by systems).
 There is not a mandatory way to define a component.
 It could just be a function:
 ```javascript
 function ComponentA() {